 Exposure

-As discussed, an individual needs to be exposed to a traumatic event, either directly or indirectly.
+As discussed, an individual must be exposed to a traumatic event, either directly or indirectly.
 This can take the form of viewing it, hearing about it, or having it personally happen to you.

 Intrusion